Hackerspace

-A hackerspace (also referred to as a hacklab, hackspace, or makerspace) is a community-operated, often "not for profit" (501(c)(3) in the United States), workspace where people with common interests, such as computers, machining, technology, science, digital art, or electronic art, can meet, socialize, and collaborate.
-Hackerspaces are comparable to other community-operated spaces with similar aims and mechanisms such as Fab Lab, men's sheds, and commercial "for-profit" companies.
-In the United States, VentureWell supports student innovators and university innovation-and-entrepreneurship programs through grants, training, and network-building.
+A hackerspace (also referred to as a hacklab, hackspace, or makerspace) is a community-operated, often not-for-profit workspace where people with common interests, such as computers, machining, technology, science, digital art, or electronic art, can meet, socialize, and collaborate.
+Hackerspaces are comparable to other community-operated spaces with similar aims and structures, such as Fab Labs, men's sheds, and some commercial makerspaces.

 History

+The history of hackerspaces is usually traced to several overlapping traditions, including hacker culture, computer clubs, hacklabs, autonomous social centers, squats, artist-run spaces, and other countercultural or community-operated workshops.
+In Europe, groups associated with the Chaos Computer Club, c-base in Berlin, and later Metalab in Vienna helped shape a model of semi-public, community-run spaces for technical, artistic, and political experimentation.

-In 2006 Paul Böhm came up with a fundraising strategy based on the Street Performer Protocol to build Metalab in Vienna, Austria, and became its founding director.
-In 2007 he and others started Hackerspaces.org, a wiki-based website that maintains a list of many hackerspaces and documents patterns on how to start and run them.
+Metalab, founded in Vienna in 2006, became one influential example of this newer generation of hackerspaces.
+Paul Böhm was among the people involved in Metalab's founding and later helped establish Hackerspaces.org, a wiki-based website that listed hackerspaces and collected practical information about starting and running them.
 As of September 2015, the community list included 1967 hackerspaces with 1199 active sites and 354 planned sites.

-The advent of crowdfunding and Kickstarter (founded in 2009) has put the tools required to build hackerspaces within reach of an even wider audience.
-For example, Bilal Ghalib (who had previously worked on a hackerspace documentary) and others used such tools to bring the hackerspace concept to the Middle East.
+In 2007, the "Hackers on a Plane" tour brought a group of North American hackers to European hacker events and spaces, including sites in Germany and Austria; participants later helped found spaces such as NYC Resistor, HacDC, and Noisebridge.

+In 2012, Bilal Ghalib helped organize a two-day pop-up hackerspace event in Baghdad, which Wired described as part of an emerging wave of DIY maker labs in the Middle East.

 Worldwide, a large number of hackerspace or makerspace facilities have been founded.
-Nicole Lou and Katie Peek reported that from 2006 to 2016 the number of active or planned spaces increased to 1,393, fourteen times as many as in 2006.
+Nicole Lou and Katie Peek reported that in 2016 the number of active or planned spaces was 1,393, fourteen times as many as in 2006.

-The US federal government has started adopting the concept of fully open makerspaces within its agencies as of 2015, the first of which (SpaceShop Rapid Prototyping Lab) resides at NASA Ames Research Center.
+The US federal government has started adopting the concept of fully open makerspaces within its agencies as of 2015, the first of which (SpaceShop Rapid Prototyping Lab) resides at the Ames Research Center.